Nemilar/terraform-provider-aws/website/docs/r/dx_connection.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the connection.
 * `bandwidth` - (Required) The bandwidth of the connection.
-Available values: 1Gbps, 10Gbps.
+Available values: 50Mbps, 100Mbps, 200Mbps, 300Mbps, 400Mbps, 500Mbps, 1Gbps, 10Gbps.
 Case sensitive.
+Note that speeds less than 1Gbps are only supported through Direct Connect partners, not AWS itself.
 * `location` - (Required) The AWS Direct Connect location where the connection is located.
 See [DescribeLocations](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DescribeLocations.html) for the list of AWS Direct Connect locations.
 Use `locationCode`.
 * `tags` - (Optional) A mapping of tags to assign to the resource.